The Science Behind Fighter Jet Afterburners Explained

 Take away the incredible features in modern fighter jets like the hidden weaponry and science behind stealth capabilities and you're still left with a vehicle capable of amazing feats unimaginable more than half a century ago.
 The afterburner that gets the jet off the ground and up to sound breaking speeds alone is a technological marvel.
 Most people take it for granted, not realizing the science that goes into moving a jet at supersonic speeds.

 A plane can get off the ground without an afterburner — passenger planes do it all the time.
-But modern-day fighter jets would be hard pressed to take off without an afterburner.
+Modern-day fighter jets, on the other hand, make frequent use of afterburners to achieve liftoff, especially when they're taking off from aircraft carriers.
 Fighter jets are considerably heavier than prop planes from World War II between the materials used to manufacture them and their armament.
 They need to stay small and fast, so even the engines on a Boeing 747 wouldn't work.
 The afterburner gives jets that little extra boost to takeoff.

 How afterburners work